SpeedyWeather/SpeedyWeather.jl/docs/src/orography.md

 ```
 ![Orography with set!](orography_set.png)

+passing on a function with arguments longitude (0 to 360˚E in that unit,
+so use `cosd`, `sind` etc.) and latitude (-90 to 90˚N).
 But note that while `model.orography` is still of type `EarthOrography`
-we have now muted the arrays within - so do not be confused!
+we have now muted the arrays within - so do not be confused that it is
+not the Earth's orography anymore.

 The `set!` function automatically propagates the grid array in
 `orography.orography` to spectral space in `orography.geopot_surf`
 to synchronize those two arrays that are supposed to hold essentially
-the same information just on in grid the other in spectral space.
+the same information just one in grid the other in spectral space.
 `set!` also allows for the `add` keyword, making it possible to
 add (or remove) mountains, e.g. imagine Hawaii would suddenly increase
-massively in size, covering a 10˚x10˚ area with some additional 2000m
+massively in size, covering a 5˚x5˚ area with a 4000m "peak"
+(given that horizontal extent it is probably more a mountain range...)

 ```@example orography
 model.orography = EarthOrography(spectral_grid)     # reset orography
 initialize!(model.orography, model)                 # initially that reset orography

-# blow up Hawaii by adding a 2000m high 10˚x10˚ large island
+# blow up Hawaii by adding a 4000m peak on a 10˚x10˚ large island
+H, λ₀, φ₀, σ = 4000, 200, 20, 5         # height, lon, lat position, and width
-set!(model, orography=(λ,φ) -> 15 < φ < 25 && 195 < λ < 205 ?
-2000 : 0, add=true)
+set!(model, orography=(λ,φ) -> H*exp((-(λ-λ₀)^2 - (φ-φ₀)^2)/2σ^2), add=true)
 heatmap(model.orography.orography, title="Super Hawaii orography")
 save("orography_hawaii.png", ans) # hide
 nothing # hide